-(Issued in terms of section 24(3)(a) of the Allied Health Professions Act, 1982 (Act No. 63 of 1982) read with regulation 3(17) to appear as a witness at a disciplinary inquiry)
+(Issued in terms of section 24(3)(a) of the Allied Health Professsions Act, 1982 (Act No. 63 of 1982) read with regulation 3(17) to appear as a witness at a disciplinary inquiry)

-To: (name of person summoned and his or her address) (name of person summoned and his of her address) You are hereby summoned to appear before an inquiring body established under the Allied Health Professions Act , 1982 (Act No. 63 of 1982), at (place) on theday of (time) in respect of a complaint against: (names of accused) (a) to give evidence as a witness regarding the said compliant; and (b) to bring with you the following book, document, record or thing: , Note: In terms of section 24(3)(c) of the Act, if you- (a) refuse, or without sufficient cause fail, to attend at the time and place specified in this Summons and give evidence relevant to the inquiry;
+To: (name of person summoned and his or her address)

+You are hereby summoned to appear before an inquiring body established under the Allied Health Professions Act , 1982 (Act No. 63 of 1982), at accused)

+day of

+int against:

+(na

+(a) to give evidence as a witness regarding the said compliant;and (b) to bring with you the following book, document, record or thing:

+Note:

+In terms of section 24(3)(c) of the Act, if you-

+refuse, or without sufficient cause fail, to attend at the time and place specified in this Summons and give evidence relevant to the inquiry;

-- refuse to take the oath or to make affirmation when required to do so by the chairperson concerned; - refuse to produce any book, record, document or article which this Summons requires you to produce; or - (d) attend before the council or the committee concerned but refuse to answer or to answer fully and satisfactorily and to the best of your knowledge and belief any question lawfully put to you, you are guilty of an offence and on conviction liable to a fine, or to imprisonment for a period not exceeding three months.
+- (b) refuse to take the oath or to make affirmation when required to do so by the chairperson concerned; - (c) refuse to produce any book, record, document or article which this Summons requires you to produce; or - (d) attend before the council or the committee concerned but refuse to answer or to answer fully and satisfactorily and to the best of your knowledge and belief any question lawfully put to you, you are guilty of an offence and on conviction liable to a fine, or to imprisonment for a period not exceeding three months.

-Given under the hand of thisday
+Given under the hand ofday of 20.....

-of 20

 Chairperson/Registrar

-\ Delete what does not apply
+Delete what does not apply